Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "I need to know," she said, stronger this time.
 "I need to know why you think that."
 She reached blindly for her, her Rachel, and managed to find the edge of her skirt with her fingers.
 She gripped on tight.
 "Please," she whispered.

-The brunette sighed heavily before another of those slight nods.
+Rachel sighed heavily before another of those slight nods.

 "I feel like…I annoy you?" she said quietly, looking at Quinn to see that she was following.
-The blonde could only swallow.
+Quinn could only swallow.
 "I tend to talk a lot, which you always knew, but sometimes it seems as though you get sick of it just as easily as you used to.
 I can see your attention fading and your eyes get…cold.
 They're usually warm with me.
 It hurts."

 "You still make fun of me."
 She bit her lip briefly, but hurried on when Quinn opened her mouth to protest.
 "I know that most of it is in fun now.
 When we first started dating, it felt like you were teasing me because you were saying, 'Please don't stop doing that.
 I love it.'
 And now…when I get too bubbly, you roll your eyes.
 Or when I sing a song for you in glee or something like that, you're embarrassed of me.
 And when you tease, it feels like you're saying, 'Go away.
 You're pestering me.'"

-The soft, cool pads of Rachel's thumbs swept across the blonde's cheeks, and it was only then that she realized she was crying.
+The soft, cool pads of Rachel's thumbs swept across Quinn's cheeks, and it was only then that she realized she was crying.
 She couldn't imagine what Rachel was feeling, because just hearing about what she was doing to her was wrecking her.
 She felt like jumping off a building.
 Or beating herself to death with a stuffed duck.

 She bit her lip to keep from sobbing while Rachel offered her a weak smile and put everything back in its proper place.
 Quinn couldn't stand continuing this conversation in front of the mirror, so she was grateful when Rachel took her hand and brought her back to rest on the floor.
 She was confused until she realized it was so the toilet would be easily available for her.
 Then she just felt sick again.